 LVT 1620 FAQ

-LVT is an acronym for "Light Valve Technology", which was the original exposure moderating mechanism when the film recorder was first introduced by Kodak.
+LVT is an acronym for "Light Valve Technology", which was the original exposure moderating mechanism when the film recorder was first introduced by a partnership between Kodak and Light Valve Technology (LVT).

-The current models (ie Rhino+, 1620) use Laser Diodes to expose the film, which gives a much nicer print.
+The current models (ie Rhino, 1620) use LED's to expose the film, which gives a much nicer print.

 How High is the Resolution of our LVT?

 The Durst LVT uses fixed optical resolutions when exposing the film.
-The resolutions are referred to as RES80.
+The resolutions are referred to as RES numbers.

 Lower RES's are available on the device but are not used for film.
 The RES is the number of pixels per millimeter (MM).

-RES80 is exposes the film at 80 pixels per millimeter or 2,032 pixels per inch (PPI).
+RES80 exposes the film at 80 pixels per millimeter or 2,032 pixels per inch (PPI).

 That really is a lot of pixels per MM!
 As an example, the LVT uses a 30x microscope to allow us to focus the beam.

-We have to use one of the largest pixel settings just to be able to see them
+We have to use one of the largest pixel settings just to be able to see it.

 Even with the assistance of the 30x scope, you cant see the RES 40 or RES 80 pixels.